TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-function-triggers.md

 ### Triggers

-**Note:**  Registered triggers don't run automatically when their corresponding operations (create / delete / replace / update) happen.
+**Note:**  Registered triggers do not run automatically when their corresponding operations (create / delete / replace / update) happen.
 They have to be explicitly called when executing these operations.
 <br>

 Azure Cosmos DB supports two types of triggers